Para Commando by Deepak Surana: Book Review & Verdict

 - 2 min read

-Military biographies often struggle with balance and lean too heavily into battlefield detail and the human being disappears and usually they focus only on heroism and the soldier turns into a symbol rather than a person.
+Military biographies often struggle to find balance, leaning too heavily into battlefield detail, which causes the human being to disappear; they usually focus only on heroism, turning the soldier into a symbol rather than a person.
 Para Commando, Deepak Surana’s account of Captain Arun Singh Jasrotia of 9 Para (Special Forces), avoids both traps by keeping its attention firmly on character, discipline, and the quiet choices that define leadership under pressure.

 The central chapters focus on deployments in the Lolab Valley, where Jasrotia’s leadership would ultimately cost him his life.
 These sections are written with notable restraint.
 Rather than amplifying combat for effect, Surana concentrates on judgement under stress, situational awareness, and the weight of command when outcomes are uncertain.
 What emerges is not a portrait of bravado, but of responsibility—an officer who placed the safety of his men ahead of his own survival.